Aravindhakumar-M/Greenguard/Load Cell/README.md

 ## Usage

-1. Start a ROS environment on your Raspberry Pi.
+1. Run the ROS master: `roscore`.

-2. Run the Python script using the following command:
+2. Run the `pump_cont` script using the `rosrun` command, assuming you have the necessary permissions:
 ```bash
 rosrun <package_name> water_level.py
 ```